UniMath/largecatmodules/README.md

 - Definition of signatures and their actions  : `Signatures/FullSignatures`
 - Definition of signatures and their actions  : `Signatures/Signature`
 - Representability of presentable signatures : `Signatures/PresentableSignature`
-- Representability of presentable signatures : `Signatures/PresentableSig`
-- Representability of presentable raw signatures : `Signatures/PresentableRawSig`
 - Representability of the codomain epimorphic morphism of signature : `Signatures/EpiSigRepresentability`
 - Adjunction in the category of modules over a specific monad R  on Set Hom(M x R', N) ~ Hom(M , N') : `Prelims/derivadj.v`

-- A coproduct of presentable  signatures is presentable : `Signatures/PresentableHSignatureCoproducts`
+- A coproduct of presentable  signatures is presentable : `Signatures/PresentableSignatureCoproducts`
-- The binproduct of a presentable  signature with the tautological signature is presentable : `Signatures/PresentableHSignatureBinProdR`
+- The binproduct of a presentable  signature with the tautological signature is presentable : `Signatures/PresentableSignatureBinProdR`
-- Equivalence of actions between a raw signature and the coproduct of its  signatures : `Signatures/RawSigToHAr`
 - pointwise limits and colimits of modules : `Prelims/LModuleColims`
-- pointwise limits and colimits of signatures : `Signatures/HSignaturesColims`
+- pointwise limits and colimits of signatures : `Signatures/SignaturesColims`
 - quotient monad : `Prelims/quotientmonad`
 - Modularity in the context of a fibration : `Prelims/FibrationInitialPushout`
 - Modularity in the specific context of signatures and their representations : `Signatures/Modularity`